In the early 1970's, two brothers from one of America's wealthiest families tried to corner the silver market.

 In 1974, on the floor of the COMEX, Nelson Bunker Hunt declared "almost anything is better than paper money."

-By 1979, with the help of some middle eastern investors, the brothers were estimated to hold more than a third of the entire world's supply of silver.
+By 1979, with the help of some middle eastern investors, the brothers were estimated to hold more than a third of the entire world's supply of silver, or nearly 200 million troy ounces of silver.

 On January 7, 1980, the New Your Metals Market (COMEX), in response to the Hunt's cornering of the silver market, put an end to their manipulating game.